 This blog article is the second in a series digging into the key themes of a research study by Ad Perceptions, commissioned by Videology.
 Here, we focus on the rapid growth of Advanced TV.

-We recently released our ‘2017 North American TV and Video Outlook’ featuring interviews with technology and agency leaders from the advertising industry.
-Below’s excerpt from the report features a Q&A with Andrew Feigenson, Managing Director, Digital at Nielsen
+We recently released our ‘2017 UK TV and Video Outlook’ featuring interviews with technology and agency leaders from the advertising industry.
+Below’s excerpt from the report features a Q&A with Jana Eisenstein, Managing Director EMEA at Videology.

-We recently released our ‘2017 North American TV and Video Outlook’ featuring interviews with technology and agency leaders from the advertising industry.
-Below’s excerpt from the report features a Q&A with Maria Mandel Dunsche, VP and Head of Marketing at AT&T AdWorks.
+We recently released our ‘2017 UK TV and Video Outlook’ featuring interviews with technology and agency leaders from the advertising industry.
+Below’s excerpt from the report features a Q&A with Jason Dormieux, CEO at MEC UK.